 The holiday season is a perfect time to find a great TV show and binge it all the way.
 With cold weather and plenty of free time, what else to do?
-But be careful when choosing what to watch, because we’ve recently witnessed a lot of good shows being canceled.
+(Okay, many of my friends prefer looking up for sports-betting sites like the Apuestas Deportivas USA and having fun over watching TV shows, but hey… hear me out) But be careful when choosing what to watch, because we’ve recently witnessed a lot of good shows being canceled.

 Luckily, this is the age of Netflix, HBO, and a bunch of fantastic TV shows, so it shouldn’t be so hard to find a perfect one to be mad about.
 In our finest selection, we can make a bit of variance, depending on watchers’ mood and taste.